 RCT offices are open Monday through Friday except for holidays from 7:30 am to 4:30 pm.
-RCT offices are not open on the following Federally designated Holidays: New Years Day, Martin Luther King Day, President’s Day, Memorial Day, Independence Day (observed July 3, 2020), Labor Day, Indigenous People’s Day, Veterans Day, Thanksgiving Day, and Christmas Day.
+RCT offices are not open on the following Federally designated Holidays: New Years Day, Martin Luther King Day, Presidents' Day, Memorial Day, Independence Day (observed July 5, 2021), Labor Day, Indigenous Peoples' Day, Veterans Day, Thanksgiving Day and the day after, and Christmas Day (observed December 24, 2021).
 Transportation services previously scheduled for these days will be provided.

 RCT services a wide range of passengers through several programs including: The Northeast Vermont Area Council on Aging, Adult Day Health Services, Northeast Kingdom Human Services, Central Vermont Council on Aging, and The Northeast Kingdom Community Action.